Behavioral Segmentation: Using Data to Craft the Perfect Customer Experience

 - Maximize ROI and profitability.

-In other words, this segmentation type helps you deliver exactly what your customers need, when they need it to ensure customer journey continuity.
+In other words, this segmentation type and strategies that are based on customer intentions helps you deliver exactly what your customers need, when they need it to ensure customer journey continuity.

 - What is Behavioral Segmentation?

 - Benefits of Behavioral Segmentation